wheatdog/awesome-termgrp/README.md

 termgrp.dmenu = "dmenu"
 ```

+If you want to make new windown start with the same directory
-You may need to add following line to your initialization file
+of the current one, You may need to add following line to your
-to let awesome-termgrp read the title of terminal properly.
+initialization file.

 In `~/.bashrc` if your are using `bash`,
 ```bash